Marion Grasby: MasterChef Australia, Season 2

 In 2010 Grasby took a break from her Masters of Arts in Gastronomy course to compete in the second television series of MasterChef Australia.
 She was a favourite among viewers to win the series.

 Grasby's highlights in the series include winning a celebrity chef challenge against Movida's Frank Camorra and being named by Heston Blumenthal as the best performer during a MasterChef challenge in the UK, which Grasby said was her proudest cooking achievement.
 Grasby was ultimately eliminated from the competition.

 After leaving MasterChef, Grasby was offered opportunities to cook, write and present.
 She signed a deal with Masterchef Magazine.

 Marion's Kitchen (food company)

 In 2010, after finishing at MasterChef, Grasby started her own food company called Marion's Kitchen, which makes a range of meal kits including Pad Thai, San Choy Bow and Thai curries, as well as stir-fry sauces, marinades and salad dressings.
 In 2015 Marion’s Kitchen products launched in US supermarkets, before switching to a US direct-to-consumer subscription service in 2019 called Marion’s Kitchen All Access USA.

 In early 2017 Marion’s Kitchen launched a studio in Bangkok, Thailand, to create food and lifestyle video content for the Marion’s Kitchen and Marion Grasby social media channels.
 In 2020 a second filming studio was set up in Noosa, Australia.

+Since then Marion Grasby and Tim Althaus have launched several ventures, including CookDineHost.com, MAKO Performance Cookware, Marion’s Kitchen Media, Oriana Press, and Asoke Homewares.